STATEMENT: 2022 Case Competition Events will be Virtual

 Entries will be judged in three rounds.

-- 15% – Establishing key performance indicators aligned to business needs
+- 20% – Establishing key performance indicators aligned to business needs

-- 35% – Depth and description of quantitative analysis resulting in actionable business insights
+- 30% – Depth and description of quantitative analysis resulting in actionable business insights

 - 50% – Ability to provide meaningful implications and recommendations based on results/insights

 In the event of a tie in Round Two, the team with the highest score in the third category (“Ability to provide meaningful implications and recommendations based on results/insights”) will advance.
 If the teams are still tied, the team with the highest score awarded by Humana judges will advance.
 If the teams are still tied, the judges will select the team deemed to have submitted the better overall entry, and that team will advance.

-- 20% – Summary of approach and resulting business insights
+- 30% – Summary of approach and resulting business insights

-Following the final presentations, the Round Three judges will meet in private to discuss the entries.
-Then each judge will score the entries, and the scores of all will be added together to determine the winners of the competition.
-The team with the highest score will be the First Place Winner; the team with the second highest score will be the Second Place Winner; and the team with the third highest score will be the Third Place Winner.
+Following the virtual final presentations, judges will score the entries, and will meet in private to discuss and debate their initial scores.
+The judges will convene until they agree upon the placement of the 5 finalists based on their final scores.
+The team with the highest score will be the First Place Winner; the team with the second-highest score will be the Second Place Winner; and the team with the third-highest score will be the Third Place Winner.

 - Students should wear business attire for presentations.